ayushais/deep_3d_descriptor/README.md

 We provide a service and client API for using the learned feature descriptor with PCL.

-All the Thrift related code and the python service file is in the folder python-cpp
+All the Thrift related code and the python service file is in the folder python_cpp

 The service has to be started within the tensorflow environment
 ```